Seretos/PHPFileParser/README.md

 This library can be used to parse an PHP file and response all used namespaces in this file.

-WARNING: this library does not use the autoloader.
-They can't tell, if an class used in the local namespace, or in the global namespace.

 Installation
 ------------